 More about our Guidance Program

 Individual meetings with students are scheduled several times throughout the year, however Mount Notre Dame School Counselors maintain an open-door policy and encourage students to meet with their counselor as needed.
-It is our goal to guide students in their academic, social, emotional and spiritual development thus graduating as life-long learners and responsibility citizens.
+It is our goal to guide students in their academic, social, emotional and spiritual development thus graduating as life-long learners and responsible citizens.
 Students are assigned to counselors based on the first letter of their last name and will maintain the same counselor throughout high school.

 Individual student support services include: